namin/reflection-schemes/README.md

   - [ ] [protocols](https://clojure.org/reference/protocols) (Clojure)
   - [ ] actors instead of processes?
   - [ ] Q: can the mechanism be reified, reflected and copied like dictionaries?

+- [ ] instead of Scheme
+  - [ ] Python to experiment with neuro-symbolics?
+  - [ ] Rust to fine-tune concurrency model?
+  - [ ] Clojure for batteries and to fine-tune mutation model?
+  - [ ] Coq, Agda, or Idris for a verified system?